Arlanthir/notes/programs/Git.md

-git add --all                    # Stage all modified files git reset -- <file>              # Unstage file git rm --cached <file>           # Stage the removal of a file (does not delete file from file system) git commit -am 'Commit Message'  # Stage all modified files and commit with a message git commit -m 'Commit Message'   # Create a commit with a message git commit --amend               # Fix last commit git diff <commit1> <commit2>     # Compare two commits
+git add --all                    # Stage all modified files git reset -- <file>              # Unstage file git rm --cached <file>           # Stage the removal of a file (does not delete file from file system) git commit -am 'Commit Message'  # Stage all modified files (but not the new ones!) and commit with a message git commit -m 'Commit Message'   # Create a commit with a message git commit --amend               # Fix last commit git diff <commit1> <commit2>     # Compare two commits